 Five minutes with...
 Helen Cannon, graduate manager at Irwin Mitchell

-We usually have around 40 training contract vacancies.
-Last year, for both the training contract and placement schemes, we had over 2,000 applications.
+We usually have around 50 training contract vacancies.
+For both the training contract and placement schemes, we usually have over 2,000 applications.

 We assess all applications – we don’t automatically reject applications on any criteria and there is no degree grade requirement.
 We have a number of competencies that we assess throughout the application form.
 We then have a telephone interview and, if successful at that stage, they will be invited to an assessment centre.

 What are you looking for when assessing the applications?

 You have to get the basics right: attention to detail and spelling and grammar are important for creating a good first impression.
 It’s important to make sure you research the firm and you really tailor your application.
 When answering the questions, make sure that you are answering what we’re asking – don’t just answer the question you want it to be.

 Though I understand why many candidates are tempted to copy and paste their applications, there is nothing worse than seeing another firm’s name mentioned in the application.

 While academics are important as it’s an intellectually challenging job, we are looking for candidates who can demonstrate depth and breadth of work experience (paid or unpaid) and a rounded work/life balance.
 We look for hobbies, voluntary and charitable work, activities and projects that the candidate has got involved in.
 There’s no one area that we heavily weight – it’s about being an all-rounder.